miraheze/puppet/modules/apt/REFERENCE.md

 Data type: `Enum['auto','manual','hold','unhold']`

-auto, manual, hold, unhold
-specifies the behavior of apt in case of no more dependencies installed https://manpages.debian.org/stable/apt/apt-mark.8.en.html
+Specifies the behavior of apt in case of no more dependencies installed https://manpages.debian.org/stable/apt/apt-mark.8.en.html

 ### <a name="apt--pin"></a>`apt::pin`